Artificial Neural Networks – Better Understanding !

 0.8623333333333333

-For full python coding and the output visit my page: https://github.com/anandprems/Artificial-Neural-Network-in-Python-from-scratch
+For full python coding and the output visit my page:

 EndNote:

-In this article, we have discussed Artificial Neural Network from the working of neuron, what is a neural network, activation function and its types, then how neural network learns, gradient descent, stochastic gradient descent, backpropagation, a summary of ANN, advantage, and disadvantage then lastly application of ANN.
+In this article, we have discussed Artificial Neural Networks from the working of neuron, what is a neural network, activation function and its types, then how neural network learns, gradient descent, stochastic gradient descent, backpropagation, a summary of ANN, advantage, and disadvantage then lastly application of ANN.
 In the last session, I have included Python code for ANN step by step for a simple dataset, by doing the slight modification, we can adopt this coding for all types of dataset.

 Did you find this article helpful?
 Please share your opinions/thoughts in the comments section below.
 Learn from mistakes is my favorite quote, if you found anything wrong too, just highlight it, I am ready to learn from the learners like you people.